 - Seat Belt Failures

 Expert in Seat Belts and Restraints

-Mr. Matthew Ivory, P.E. designed and conducted crash tests for the National Highway Traffic Safety Administration, the Federal Highway Safety Administration, and the U.S. Department of State.
+Mr. Matthew Ivory, P.E., a mechanical engineer and seat belt expert, designed and conducted crash tests for the National Highway Traffic Safety Administration, the Federal Highway Safety Administration, and the U.S. Department of State.
 He has evaluated and tested restraint systems, vehicle components, amusement park rides, and helmets.
 “Steering columns Loads and Upper Extremity Motions during Low Impact Speed Rear-End Collisions,” authored by Mr. Ivory and his colleagues, is featured in Rear Impact, Rollover, and Side Impacts, a technical publication of the Society of Automotive Engineers.
 In addition to product liability evaluations, his forensic experience includes vehicle accident reconstruction, biomechanical analysis, and human factor analysis.